 Graham was born in Philadelphia, Pennsylvania to Edward and Sarah Graham.
 He moved to Wilkes-Barre in 1939 while working for the Hartford Insurance Group.
 According to his Commonwealth of Pennsylvania Application for World War II Compensation, he joined the U.S. Army on March 12, 1941.
 A scrapbook Graham kept indicated that he trained at Camp Lee, Virginia in the spring of 1941.
 He went on active duty on January 6, 1942 and went overseas on December 12, 1942, apparently with the 12th General Hospital.

 On September 6, 1944, 1st Lieutenant Graham served as best man for 2nd Lieutenant Clarence W. Byrne (previously a patient in the hospital) when Byrne married one of the 32nd Station Hospital’s nurses, 1st Lieutenant Velma A. Drolet.
-In November 1944, he was transferred back to the 12th General Hospital.
+He was replaced as C.O. of the 32nd Station Hospital Medical Detachment on October 8, 1944.
+In November 1944, Graham was transferred back to the 12th General Hospital.

 Writing decades later, Willard Havemeier recalled: